 The Bitcoin node functions as an entity within the entire network which validates transactions from users to miners and also to store the entire Blockchain.
 Validation of transactions takes place all the way back to the beginning, which is the genesis block.
 First, nodes synchronize with each other and even if a Bitcoin node is offline for some time, it’ll download the latest data from other nodes once it gains access to the internet.
 Also, the nodes check every transaction and hash generated by miners to see if transaction data corresponds to hash generated by miners.

 The nodes also confirm that all data complies with the Bitcoin protocol.
 Any invalid or false transaction that doesn’t conform to the Bitcoin protocol is rejected.
 Once mined and added to the Blockchain, it’s very hard and costly (could cost as much as $30 billion to falsify one transaction) to change the record held by nodes.
 The function of a bitcoin node should be validation and storage.

 Above I explained that the common function of a full bitcoin node is to validate transactions on the chain.
 This validation process is very important to make sure that the decentralized network of Bitcoin acts in a trustless way.
 But there is more, which are called SPV nodes or Bitcoin light wallets.
-These are nodes which don’t store the entire Blockchain data on their local drive.
-Instead, they validate blockheaders only and are not involved in any validation on chain.
+These are nodes that don’t store the entire Blockchain data on their local drive.
+Instead, they validate block headers only and are not involved in any validation on-chain.
 This quick way of validation is a method used by mobile wallets like Breadwallet.